-Degus are in the same family as Guinea Pigs and Chinchillas, and these small, burrowing rodents have become a popular pet in the United States.
+Degus are in the same family as Guinea Pigs and Chinchillas, and these small, burrowing rodents have become popular pets in the United States.
 They are native to Chile and are social animals that tend to live in large communities, sometimes numbering upward of 100!
 They make great little pets because they are awake during the day (diurnal), making them easier to interact with.
-They closely resemble a mouse or squirrel, but with larger ears and a tufted tail and a round, squat body.
+They closely resemble a mouse or squirrel but have larger ears, a tufted tail, and a round, squat body.

-If you are interested in getting a Degu as a pet, we’ve created this checklist of 10 important things to know before bringing one home.
+If you are interested in getting a Degu as a pet, this list has 10 important things to know before bringing one home.

 1. They are diurnal

 Unlike their Chinchilla cousins, Degus are diurnal, meaning they are awake during the day and sleep during the night.
 Guinea Pigs are also largely diurnal but tend to take frequent naps throughout the day and are awake for short periods at night too.
 In the wild, Degus are more likely to be crepuscular, meaning they are most active during dusk and dawn.
 They are adaptable animals, though, and in captivity, they can easily adapt to both nocturnal and diurnal lifestyles.

 Degus are social creatures and are known to live in groups of 10 or 15 animals, and these groups then often form into colonies, numbering 100 or more in some cases.
 They live in communal burrows, and this social behavior is critical to their survival in the wild.
 While they are adaptable animals in captivity, it is still highly recommended to keep them in pairs or groups.
 In captivity, they are exceedingly socially tolerant and take well to new members joining their group.